What is Refusing to Drink?

 Every dog needs to drink water several times a day.
 This is one of the most basic necessities for a dog’s health.
 If your dog refuses to drink, your goal should always be for the dog to resume drinking, but your tactics will differ depending on the presumed cause.
 Issues of aging and clean water can usually be handled with common sense, but dehydration, urinary tract infections, and oral illness and injuries require immediate veterinary attention.

 While a dehydrated dog should drink water or another dog-friendly oral rehydration fluid, it also may need more advanced interventions.
-You can try saturating the dog with cool (not ice cold) water.
-If your dog still shows signs of distress, he should be assessed by a veterinarian.
-Under a vet’s supervision, the dog may receive fluid therapy, such as subcutaneous administration of lactated Ringer’s solution.
-Pancreatitis may require intravenous (IV) fluid therapy, medicine to prevent vomiting, low-fat meals, and longer-term monitoring of the dog’s condition.
+If your dog shows signs of distress, they should be assessed by a veterinarian.
+Under a veterinarian’s supervision, the dog may receive fluid therapy, such as subcutaneous administration of lactated Ringer’s solution.

-Urinary tract infections require a vet’s immediate attention.
-If left untreated for any period of time, they can work their way into the bladder and perhaps even the kidneys.
-They are treated with antibiotics.
+Urinary tract infections require a veterinarian’s immediate attention.
+If left untreated for any period of time, they can quickly worsen.
+They are typically treated with antibiotics.
 A tumor will require surgical removal.
 Sometimes a dog can develop a recurring condition, where the infection becomes resistant to an antibiotic, or comes back repeatedly.
-In this case, your dog may be prescribed a long term low dosage of antibiotics.
+A urine culture may be needed in these situations.

 Prevention of Refusing to Drink

-To make sure your dog drinks water regularly, always have fresh pure water easily accessible to the dog.
+To make sure your dog drinks water regularly, always have fresh pure water easily accessible.
 Your dog must never be left in a hot confined space, such as a locked car with the windows rolled up.
 Monitor your dog carefully to familiarize yourself with his regular habits of drinking and urination.
-To decrease the risk of pancreatitis, avoid fatty foods and maintain a stable and balanced diet for your dog.

 To avoid injuries to your dog’s teeth and mouth, don’t allow the chewing of sticks or other kinds of wood, as these may splinter in your dog’s mouth.
 Provide safe chew toys and have your dog’s teeth regularly cleaned by a professional.
 For early detection of mouth cancer, frequently inspect your dog’s mouth for any abnormalities, such as swelling, lumps, growth, and discoloration.